CumulusNetworks/docs/content/cumulus-linux-57/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 ```
 cumulus@switch:~$ sudo snmpwalk -v2c -cpublic localhost 1.3.6.1.2.1.14
 ```

+{{%notice warning%}}
+If you disable the SNMP server with AgentX enabled, the FRR service restarts, which might impact traffic.
+{{%/notice%}}

 <!-- vale off -->
 ### Enable the .1.3.6.1.2.1 Range
 <!-- vale on -->